blex-max/pileup-events/README.md

   cmake --build .  # create binary
 ```

-You can invoke the binary like `./path/to/pileup-events --help`.
+You can then invoke the binary like `./path/to/pileup-events --help`.
 Add the binary path to PATH to be able to call `pileup-events` from anywhere.

 ## Usage

-See `./pileup-events --help`.
+See `pileup-events --help`.
 Then pick a location to investigate,
 for example a variant from a VCF or a region from a BED file,
 and run on that location to see the event counts.